Amir Hinton: Shaw

 Hinton ultimately transferred to Shaw University, in large part due to former NBA player and Shaw standout, Flip Murray's Philadelphia connections.
 In his first season with the Bears, he averaged an NCAA Division II-leading 29.4 points per game and was named the Central Intercollegiate Athletic Association (CIAA) Player of the Year.
-Considered to be a rare Division II NBA prospect, Hinton announced on March 7, 2019 that he would be forgoing his final year of eligibility to enter the 2019 NBA draft.
+Considered to be a rare Division II NBA prospect, Hinton announced on March 7, 2019, that he would be forgoing his final year of eligibility to enter the 2019 NBA draft.
 In his only season with Shaw Hinton scored 853 points and finished his collegiate career with 2,080 points in 81 games played (25.7 points per game).

 Professional career

 Hinton went unselected in the 2019 NBA Draft and reportedly signed an Exhibit 10 contract with the New York Knicks as an undrafted free agent later that night.
 Hinton officially signed with the Knicks on September 17, 2019, but was waived on October 16.
 Following his release, he joined the Knicks' NBA G League affiliate, the Westchester Knicks, as an affiliate player.
 On November 11 against the Lakeland Magic, Hinton posted 24 points, five rebounds, and two steals.
 He finished the season averaging 7.9 points, 1.9 rebounds, and 1.0 steal per game.

 On August 30, 2021, Hinton signed with Kouvot of the Finnish Korisliiga.

+On September 13, 2023, Hinton signed with Medipolis SC Jena in the German ProA, after playing for montenegrinan Club KK Sutjeska in 2022.

+On July 21, 2025, he signed with Artland Dragons in the German ProA.

 National team career

 Hinton joined the Syria men's national basketball team in 2021 as a naturalised player for the 2023 FIBA Basketball World Cup qualification.
-On February 24, 2022, he recorded 36 points, 7 rebounds and 5 assists in a 80–64 win over Bahrain.
+On February 24, 2022, he recorded 36 points, 7 rebounds and 5 assists in an 80–64 win over Bahrain.